amplab/training/ampcamp/image-classification-with-pipelines.md

 </div>
 </div>

-Part of your output should look like the "solution" above?
+Part of your output should look like the "solution" above.
 The rows of this table represent predictions of the model, while the columns are the true classes.
 An entry (r,c) represents the number of times row r was predicted in the test set and its actual class is c.
 Entries on the diagonal are good, and